aswiinnnnn/Ekart-Django-E-Commerce-Application/README.md

 ## 📌 Overview

-Ekart is a foundational e-commerce web application built using Django.
-It provides essential features like product browsing, shopping cart, user login, and a basic checkout system.
-This is ideal for learning how to build dynamic web apps with Django.
+Ekart is a simple e-commerce web app I built from scratch using Django.
+It includes features like product browsing, a shopping cart, user login, and a basic checkout.
+It's a personal project I made to learn how to build dynamic websites with Django.

 ---